18 MarGreen Infrastructure Solutions and Benefits

 Municipalities, businesses and homeowners can implement green infrastructure practices for any and all of the above-mentioned reasons.
 Cities across the country should lead by example by adopting plans that incorporate green design and encourage citizens to do their part as well.

-Adopt a Master Plan
+Lead by Example: Adopt a Master Plan

 Many cities have adopted a Green Infrastructure Master Plan to focus and strategize their planning.

-This master plan is created by the city government and contractors.
+A master plan is created by the city government and contractors.
 It shapes future development of the city with specific emphasis on conservation and protection of natural resources and the improvement of degraded resources.

 Laws, codes and ordinances encourage compliance with the master plan and establish development and construction guidelines.
 Future development adheres to a low impact development standard and seeks to retrofit existing infrastructure.